0xC9C3/Docker-Github-Actions-Runner/README.md

 The configuration is only generated once.
 If you want to delete the configuration your have to delete your .runner file.

+**Make sure that your volume is writable by the user with the UID 1000.**

 ### Docker

 ```bash